 The Trust periodically purchases foreign exchange collars to hedge specific anticipated foreign currency transactions and to mitigate its foreign exchange exposure on its net cash flows.
 At December 31, 2021, the Trust did not have any outstanding foreign exchange collar contracts.
 During the year ended December 31, 2021, the Trust held foreign exchange collar contracts to sell US dollars and Euros which resulted in a net fair value loss of \$2.6 million (note 13(e)).
 At December 31, 2020, the Trust held 12 outstanding foreign exchange collar contracts with a notional value of US\$60.0 million and contracts the Trust to sell US dollars and receive Canadian dollars if specific US dollar exchange rates relative to the Canadian dollar are met.
-The Trust also held 12 outstanding foreign exchange collar outracts with a notional value of €24.0 million and contracts with a notional value of £24.0 million and receive Canadian dollars if specific Euro exchange rates relative to the Canadian dollars if specific Euro exchange rates relative to the Canadian dollars if specific Euro exchange rates relative to the Canadian dollar sif specific Euro exchange rates relative to the Canadian dollar are met.
+The Trust also held 12 outstanding foreign exchange collar contracts with a notional value of €24.0 million and contracts the Trust to sell Euros and receive Canadian dollars if specific Euro exchange rates relative to the Canadian dollar are met.
 For the year ended December 31, 2020, the Trust recorded a net fair value gain of \$2.6 million related to the outstanding foreign exchange collar contracts (note 13(e)).
 The Trust did not employ hedge accounting for these financial instruments.